 |• The timing of your last meal prior to the appointment.|

 |• How often you have glucose testing and your last known level of glycosolated hemoglobin (Hb1ac, with a level higher than 6% indicating poorly controlled diabetes).|

 |• Ask for shorter appointments rather than longer ones.|

 |• We have small snacks available in our office to help you control your blood sugar levels if they should drop.|

 |• Together, we can work as a team to help keep your dental health at its strongest!|

 Dr. Schulze, Dr. Santiago-Coiro, and their qualified team of dental hygienists, dental assistants and office personnel are ready to assist you with all of your dental needs.
-To contact Island Tower Dentistry regarding a dental concern or to make an appointment, call the office phone number at 239-394-1004.
+To contact Island Tower Dentistry regarding a dental concern or to make an appointment, call (239) 394-1004.
 Island Tower Dentistry is conveniently located at 606 Bald Eagle Drive, Suite 200, Marco Island, Florida 34145.